Cyclic Differentiable Architecture Search: Experiments

-We search the architecture on CIFAR10 test set, and evaluate it on both CIFAR10 and CIFAR100.
-The cell topologies discovered on CIFAR10 are shown in Fig.~\ref{fig:foundcell}.
-We observe that the network prefers to choose separable convolutions~\cite{howard2017mobilenets}, which is capable of improving model capacity and serves as a key component for network construction.
 The performance of discovered cells are reported in Tab.~\ref{tab:cifar_results}.
 It is observed that our CDARTS achieves superior performance to some ConvNets designed manually or automatically.
-For instance, CDARTS surpasses the human-designed DenseNet-BC~\cite{huang2017densely} by $1.18$ and $3.93$ points on CIFAR10 and CIFAR100, respectively.
+For instance, CDARTS surpasses the manually designed DenseNet-BC~\cite{huang2017densely} by $1.18$ and $3.93$ points on CIFAR10 and CIFAR100, respectively.
 Compared with the original DARTS method~\cite{DARTS}, CDARTS also achieves better performance ($97.52\pm 0.04$\% \emph{v.s.} $97.00\pm 0.14$\%).
 CDARTS is also slightly superior to the recently proposed PDARTS~\cite{PDARTS} and PCDARTS~\cite{PCDARTS} on both CIFAR10 and CIFAR100.
-It is worthy noting that the performance of ProxylessNAS~\cite{cai2018proxylessnas} is slightly better than ours, but its model parameter size is larger and the search time is longer as well.
+It is worthy noting that the performance of ProxylessNAS~\cite{cai2018proxylessnas} is slightly better than CDARTS, but at the cost of a larger model parameter size and longer model search time.
 Moreover, compared with other non-gradient based methods, such as reinforcement learning (RL) or evolutionary algorithms, our method is also competitive.
 For example, the RL-based ENAS~\cite{ENAS} method achieves $97.11$\% test accuracy on CIFAR10, which is slightly inferior to $97.52\%$ of CDARTS.